Use of Fund

-Funds will be allocated to each of the estates, in accordance with their size, for the Estate Management Advisory Committee (EMAC) to implement its works.
-The estate Housing Manager / Property Service Manager will be the controlling officer of such funds.
+Funds are made available for each Estate Management Advisory Committee (EMAC), in accordance with their size, for the EMAC to implement its works.
+The estate Housing Manager / Property Service Manager is the controlling officer of such funds.

 EMAC funds may be used for the following purposes:

 |For example: to repair building facilities and utilities, to improve building signages, to install handrails at meeting places of elderly tenants, to provide seats in open areas, to improve illumination at dark corners within housing blocks, to improve pedestrian passages.|

 |For example: campaigns relating to estate security and cleanliness.|